Public and private roads

 We repair and maintain most roads and pavements in Aberdeenshire.
 On this page you can find out more about:

 We are not responsible for maintaining trunk roads (A90, A96 and the A92 from Stonehaven Junction to Charleston Junction).
-They are managed and maintained by BEAR Scotland.
+They are managed and maintained by Amey.

 The statutory list of public roads is a list of all public roads within Aberdeenshire that we maintain.
 We update the list on a quarterly basis and provide it for public information only.
 The copyright remains with us and no commercial use is to be made of the information without our consent.

 Road status enquiries

 If information regarding the status of a road is required in writing (for example for a BT wayleave), then a standard charge will be applied.
-A letter detailing the required information should be sent to the relevant local roads office accompanied by a cheque made payable to Aberdeenshire Council.
+An email detailing the required information, including a location plan, should be sent to email@example.com.
+An invoice for the standard charge will be issued along with any response.